How Warren Buffett Became One of the World’s Richest Investors

 The Role of Patience and Long-Term Thinking

-In quantitative finance, we talk a lot about time horizons, but patience is a hard mathematical input, not a soft virtue.
-Holding a stock for decades inherently drives down your annualized tax drag to near zero.
-This long-term thinking allows the internal compounding of a business to outrun the friction of the tax code.
-Furthermore, holding through massive drawdowns means you never crystalize a temporary loss into a permanent one.
-The mechanics of his wealth are deeply tied to the fact that he never interrupts unnecessary compounding with impulsive trading.
+In quantitative finance, we discuss holding periods constantly, but patience is a hard mathematical input, not a soft virtue.
+Holding an equity position for decades drives down your annualized tax drag to near zero.
+This long-term framework allows the internal compounding of an enterprise to outrun the friction of the tax code.
+Furthermore, holding through severe market drawdowns ensures you never crystallize a temporary decline into a permanent capital loss.
+The mechanics of his wealth are tied to the fact that he never interrupts unnecessary compounding with impulsive portfolio adjustments.
+Real-world data confirms that investors who jump in and out of factor tilts routinely miss the specific performance recovery windows that justify the initial allocation.

 • Zero Tax Drag: By never selling, unrealized capital gains compound tax-free indefinitely.